khakhalin/notes/00_queue_to_do.md

 * [[dbt]] - how exactly it fits into the system, and how do people actually use it in practice?
 * sentry - read basics
 * categorial values in Pandas, and LightGBM
-* jenkins - only what it is (apparently it's oldschool)
+* merlke tree
+* CBOR
+* how bsky is built: https://atproto.com/guides/applications
 * prompting course for developers: https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/
 * Finish SQL quests: https://sqlzoo.net/wiki/SUM_and_COUNT
 * how do variational autoencoders work? (move to a separate zetterl from [[autoencoder]])